The Public Sector Management Act 1994 forms the legislative framework for public sector standards in human resources management. These standards are:

 This notification is also required where the decision results in no action taken.

-When a ‘reviewable decision’ has been made, a person to whom a Standard applies may lodge a claim if they believe the decision has breached a Standard and they have been adversely affected by that breach.
+A person may lodge a breach of Standard claim by writing to the Department, setting out the reasons why they consider the Standard has been breached and how they have been adversely affected by that breach.

 The process for the claimant is as follows: